 ISARLabThe Intelligent Systems, Automation and Robotics Laboratory

-Artificial Perception: from current state of the art in research and industry to the next frontiers
+Artificial Perception: state of the art and beyond

 Gabriele Costante (email@example.com) 1

 1 Department of Engineering, University of Perugia